That comparison helps only up to a point.

 The synagogue is one institution, but not one uniform experience.

-That is why "What is a synagogue?" is not only a building question.
-It is also a question about which kind of Jewish communal world a person is entering.
+That is why "What is a synagogue?" is a building question and a community question.
+It asks which kind of Jewish communal world a person is entering.

 Why the synagogue still matters